laravel/docs/telescope.md

 <a name="view-watcher"></a>
 ### View Watcher

-The view watcher records the view, path, view data and view composers when rendering any kind of view, including partials, layouts or full views.
+The view watcher records the view name, path, data, and "composers" used when rendering views.

 <a name="displaying-user-avatars"></a>
 ## Displaying User Avatars